Last updated on April 16th, 2025 at 12:16 pm

 Using the Fun Time Trolley was something we did right!
 Yay!

-If you go on a busy day, or just don’t want to deal with the parking lot at all, take the trolley.
+If you go on a busy day or don’t want to deal with the parking lot, take the trolley.
 It’s totally worth it!

 Now go enjoy some Dollywood thrills!